DebasmitaGhose/MLB_Predictions/README.md

 The database had a significant amount of missing values, which was a hindrance in building the Machine Learning model.
 In order to work around that, we needed to remove features where the percentage of missing values were more than 50%.
 For rest of the features, we imputed the missing values with the mean value in the column.
 Given that the distributions of most of these statistics is skewed, with the best players often residing on the tail end of these distributions, imputation with a mean value is pretty safe here.

 The dataset also has a strong class imbalance towards players not reaching the hall of fame, so standard machine learning techniques fail to perform as well.
 That is because they do not have enough examples to learn the distribution of one of the classes.
 Therefore, we had to use a standard random oversampling technique to oversample positive examples from the training dataset.
 This does have a downside, as one could argue that the model potentially overfits in favor of players who make the Hall of Fame, and may inflate some of the predicted probabilities for players who are less likely to be elected into the baseball Hall of Fame.
 This is the lesser of two evils, however, as we can take into account that the absolute best players with the best chance of making the Hall of Fame will have very high probabilities, and that players with lower probabilities in the distribution will have substantially lower chances compared to those players with higher probabilities.

+In the backend, connecting JDBC and the database, and then JDBC in the webapp, also presented technical challenges.